fastfetch-cli/fastfetch/README.md

 ### MacOS

 1. Navigate through your files until you get to '/.config/fastfetch', it is under your User folder.
-For me it's like this (/Users/deib/.config/fastfetch).
+Example: (/Users/deib/.config/fastfetch).

 2. Once you are there, I suggest opening it with your preferred IDE (Vscode, Cursor, JetBrains IDEs, etc.).